Want the best LGBTQ+ Dark Academia books?

 Edwin Courcey is his prickly magical society counterpart but he clearly wishes Robin were anyone else.

-I love the secret society of magicians.
-And the Edwardian setting and mlm romance sets it apart from other books including secret magical societies.
+I love the secret society of Magicians.
+And the mlm romance in an Edwardian setting sets it apart from other books including secret magical societies.
+The discourse of wondering if the other is queer was intriguing to read.

 2. We set the dark on fire by Tehlor Kay Mejia